 - having regular patterns of sleeping and eating

 - looking after your overall health – getting regular exercise and eating healthy food

 - keeping in contact with friends and supportive people in your life

 - getting a good balance of rest and activities

 - learning to recognise ‘warning signs’ that you may be becoming unwell.

-To find a health professional that you trust and feel comfortable with, contact with your local community health centre, headspace centre, or perhaps ask a trusted friend, teacher or family member about where to find help.
+To find a health professional that you trust and feel comfortable with, contact with your local community health centre, headspace centre, or you can contact eheadspace for online and phone support.
+Or ask a trusted friend, teacher or family member about where to find help.

 Remember that it can take time to find the right treatment as every person is different and responds in different ways.
 Be patient and make sure you talk to your health professional about how things are going, so that they can support you in the best possible way.

 The headspace Clinical Reference Group oversee and approve clinical resources made available on this website.

 25 November 2021